matthewmoto/atmega_a7105/README.md

 LISTEN-Mode Data (not directly associated with a command):
   REGISTER_VALUE,<REGISTER_NAME>,<REGISTER_VALUE>
-  If a node pushes a REGISTER_VALUE packet out without a node-id, it is considered a value broadcast and will be pushed to the serial terminal at the time of arrival, however it will not preceed the current operation.
+  If a node pushes a REGISTER_VALUE packet out without a node-id, it is considered a value broadcast and will be pushed to the serial terminal at the time of arrival, however it will not precede the current operation.
 ```
 ## Building The Code ##